openhab/openhab-docs/configuration/rules-dsl.md

 end
 ```

+Rule names must be unique within your openHAB installation.
+If rule name contains multiple words, it must be wrapped in quotes.

 A rule can have any number of trigger conditions, but must at least have one.

 The `SCRIPT_BLOCK` contains the code that should be executed, when a trigger condition is met, see the [script](#scripts) section for details on its syntax.

 {: #rule-triggers}